nori-dot-eco/nori-dot-com/packages/project/docs/interfaces/v4_specification.CoverCrop.md

 • `Optional` **externalId**: `string`

 Crop identifier.
-Global crop profile or crop+field+year identifier from exporting system.
+Free form external reference

 Used to correlate data back to the originating system and to synchronize repeated imports.